vandavey/RevShell/README.md

 # RevShell
-Python 3 TCP reverse shell application
+Python 3 TCP reverse shell application.
+This tool is similar to netcat in terms of its functionality.
+The difference between RevShell and netcat is that RevShell utilizes the reverse shell technique to establish the connection between the server and client.
 ## Warning
 This product is still in heavy development and is not yet ready for use as an application.